 The ghouls all looked.

-As his paranormal mentor had once told him, there are only two reasons why a door is left open: someone is expecting you, or there's no one alive left to close it.
+As a paranormal mentor had once told him, there are only two reasons why a door is left open: someone is expecting you, or there's no one alive left to close it.

 He dashed up to the door unmolested and wrapped cold fingers around the knob.
 Okay, the moment of truth was at hand, now to determine the fate of humanity.
 He pushed it open.

 It was dark inside, which was a very bad sign, and GIR was nowhere to be seen, which was a worse sign.
 He heard something muffled, like a body hitting a wall two rooms away (yes, he was well acquainted with the sound).
 Severely unnerved now, Dib made his way to the edge of Zim's kitchen and peeked inside, spying a dark lump curled against the far wall.
+The processing center of his brain skittered over that detail like a truck sliding across ice.
+What?
+No. Couldn't be.
 And then, he noticed the ghouls.

 Two things went through his head in that moment: first, that Zim really couldn't keep anything out of his house, and second, that Zim was in actual, real danger.

 That took precious seconds to wrap his mind around.
 Zim never got killed.
 Zim was always, always alright.
 He was nuclear, he was freak of nature, he was too damn stupid to die.
-But… those ghouls looked extra-pissed off, and Zim was out cold.
-Dib realized in a sinking moment that the invader didn't stand a chance.
+But… those ghouls looked extra-pissed off, and Zim was out cold there on the floor.
+Dib realized in a moment of sinking horror that the invader didn't stand a chance.

 "Back off!" he shouted, wrapping an arm around the alien's limp form.
-"Back off and I won't disolve your stupid souls from your stupid molecules!"
+"Back off and I won't dissolve your stupid souls from your stupid molecules!"

 Okay, well, kamikaze time.